alexander-stolz/limioptic/README.md

 Under some Linux systems there is a known bug which causes the vtkRenderWindowInteractor to slow down the program enormously.
+Plot->PyQtGraph should work until this problem is fixed.

 <b>Installation (Windows):</b>